-[Insert Company] shall firstly meet with the worker, who will be given the opportunity to have a representative of their choice present where practicable.
+MPX shall firstly meet with the worker, who will be given the opportunity to have a representative of their choice present where practicable.
 At this meeting:

-- [Insert Company] shall advise the worker of the factual foundation which has satisfied the relevant pre-conditions for testing; - [Insert Company] may request the worker to undertake an Observable Impairment Assessment (see Appendix A). - If the worker refuses to undertake the Observable Impairment Assessment (Appendix A), then the refusal clause shall apply. - If the worker agrees, then the 'Observable Assessment Checklist' is undertaken and completed in accordance with Appendix A. - If deemed to be impaired, the worker is to be tested in accordance with the Testing Methods clause - If not impaired, the worker shall return to work and all records shall be destroyed.
+- a) MPX shall advise the worker of the factual foundation which has satisfied the relevant preconditions for testing; - MPX may request the worker to undertake an Observable Impairment Assessment (see Appendix A). - If the worker refuses to undertake the Observable Impairment Assessment (Appendix A), then the refusal clause shall apply. - If the worker agrees, then the 'Observable Assessment Checklist' is undertaken and completed in accordance with Appendix A. - e) If deemed to be impaired, the worker is to be tested in accordance with the Testing Methods - f) If not impaired, the worker shall return to work and all records shall be destroyed.